phil&teds is for parents. Mums, and Dads. I’d like to introduce you to our newest Dad blogger: Ben.

 The problem is of course, that with two kids, things don’t always go so smoothly.

 My eldest is full of fun and mischief, and demanded ‘Daddy’s phone’ literally seconds after I bribed her obedience with a mini milk ice cream.
 My youngest seemed to be relentlessly hungry.
 Or was she tired?
-Or maybe needed winding?
+Maybe needed winding?
 Or was it, god forbid, her nappy?
 But it couldn’t be her nappy as I changed it thirty seconds ago!
 How was that possible?
 No, please don’t use the mini milk as a stylus!
 Why is she crying damnit?!
 Help Daddy please!
 Stick to the routine!
 Stick to the routine!
 Will everybody please stick to the routine!
 Make the call, admit defeat, give me ‘Daddy’s phone’ back NOW please!
 Is ‘Ice cream damage’ covered under my insurance?
 Is a ‘broken baby’ covered under my Insurance?
 Do I even have insurance?

 The secret, it would appear, is not to panic.